So you want to start a blog but have no idea how to actually get started?

 - Keep it Short and Simple – this makes it easier for people to remember your website and increases the potential of return visitors.

 - Avoid Hyphens – the only reason most domain names have a hyphen is because the non-hyphenated version wasn’t available.
-It is best to avoid as people won’t type the hyphen and it could loose you traffic.
+It is best to avoid as people won’t type the hyphen and it could lose you traffic.

 - Avoid Numbers – this can cause confusion if someone hears your domain name as they might not know whether you are using the spelling of the number or the number itself.